West Ham vs Fiorentina: David Moyes says Europa Conference League final is 'biggest moment' of managerial career

 "We've got those thoughts," said Moyes.
 "It's about planning, I've got my thoughts - but won't reveal them if you don't mind."

-West Ham finished just six points above the Premier League relegation zone this season and face a Fiorentina side that ended their Serie A campaign in eighth place, 34 points behind champions Napoli.
+West Ham finished just six points above the Premier League relegation zone this season and face a Fiorentina side that ended their Serie A campaign in eighth place.

+The Italians head into Wednesday's game in impressive form and were only narrowly beaten by Inter Milan in the Coppa Italia final.

+"West Ham were one of the strongest teams in the tournament and they reached the final, confirming their strength," Fiorentina head coach Vincenzo Italiano said.

+"They have high-quality players, very strong.
+But we also reached the final so we are also strong and we are here to play all our cards.
+We are ready for it."

-"I think you're continuously thinking about how we're going to play, how we'll cause problems and how they'll cause us problems," Moyes said.
+Moyes said: "I think you're continuously thinking about how we're going to play, how we'll cause problems and how they'll cause us problems.

 "But I also think having Plan B and Plan C is important.
 The most important thing is being prepared and doing the things that got you to this place in the first place.